System Edition

 The System Edition contains everything in the Guide Edition, plus the operator asset pack — the structured working documents that turn each protocol from described method to deployed practice.

-Guide Edition — all 8 chapters
+Guide Edition — complete methodology

 Context Architecture